Zhang Dinghuang: Later years after 1940

 After 1949 and with the excesses which followed the Chinese Civil War, his closest friends and associates from the early years were on the mainland.
 His closest recent associates were in Taiwan.
 He favored neither side and preferred non-violence.
-He did not participate in any government activities after 1960 but kept in touch with a network of old friends in Taiwan and the U.S. including Li Shu-hua, Zhu Jiahua, Gu Mengyu, Y. H. Ku, Zhu Shiming, and Shang Zhen.
+He did not participate in any government activities after 1960 but kept in touch with a network of old friends in Taiwan and the U.S. including Li Shu-hua, Zhu Jiahua, Gu Mengyu, Y. H. Ku, Zhu Shiming General Chu Shi-ming, and Shang Zhen.
 He moved to the U.S. with his wife in 1965 to join his children.
 He died on February 2, 1986, in Atlanta, Georgia.

 His handwritten diaries and reports, now at National Central Library in Taipei, contain details of the recovery looted manuscripts and books from Tokyo.